-The number of potential sustainability internships and volunteer opportunities is limitless.
+The number of potential sustainability internships and volunteer opportunities is vast.
 This is a very volunteer-centric field, attracting a host of community-minded individuals.
-The environmental sustainability industry has little trouble finding volunteers and interns, therefore there are many opportunities.
-As a volunteer or intern, you will gain hands-on experience and learn lessons that you would never get in the classroom.
-With an environmental internship you will learn from experienced professionals while contributing to the environmental well-being of the community in which you serve.
-This experience will give you a well-rounded, solid education, and it will be invaluable when you search for an environmental career.
+As a volunteer or intern, you will gain hands-on experience and learn lessons that you would not typically get in the classroom.
+With an environmental internship you can learn from experienced professionals while contributing to the environmental well-being of the community in which you serve.
+This experience will give you a well-rounded, solid education, which can be invaluable in your environmental job search.

 One of the main lessons of sustainability is localism.
 That is, utilizing as many local entities as possible, such as eating locally, working locally, etc., so you have as little negative effect on the world as possible.
 Using this train of thought, first check for local internships and volunteer opportunities in your area.
 Contact your city officials, county health department, and any green-oriented businesses.
 They may be able to find you a local sustainability internship or volunteer opportunity quickly and easily.

 There are a variety of environmental internships available throughout the country.
 Some internships are paid positions, and some are considered volunteer programs.
 Either way, they should both count toward credit hours at your school.
-The first step is to contact your respective college or university and learn about the internships they have available.
-Then utilize these resources to find other opportunities.
+The first step is to contact your respective college or university and learn about the internships they have available and then utilize these resources to find other opportunities.

-Green Corps: A non-profit group that offers one-year, full-time paid positions to train people in grassroots environmental organizing and sustainability.
+- Green Corps: A non-profit group that offers 1-year, full-time paid positions to train people in grassroots environmental organizing and sustainability.